 Campbell, Stingy Nomads

 On Sunday mornings the normally quiet village transforms into a lively market.
 The women and children from the surrounding Lolo ethnic villages descend from the mountains to the village.
-At the market you will see lots of the Lolo people in theur a traditional dress with colourful scarves and silver garmetns.
+At the market, you will see lots of the Lolo people in their traditional dress with colorful scarves and silver garments.

 The market is an authentic way to experience the everyday life of these ethnic villagers.
-With hardly any tourists around you know this isn’t just for show.
-Along the main road you will find all sorts of fresh produce for sale.
-Mostly fresh vegetables, sugar cane, and other good grown in the mountains.
+With hardly any tourists around you know this isn’t just for the show.
+Along the main road, you will find all sorts of fresh produce for sale.
+Mostly fresh vegetables, sugar cane, and other goods grown in the mountains.

 I visited Bao Lac as part of my three month Vietnam motorbike trip.
 I suggest motorbiking to this small village is the best way to see it and the surrounding areas.